11 May 2024

 Most of the time, this is done using an almost 30 year old standard called Exif (“Exchangeable image file format”).
 It’s derived from the TIFF file format, and mostly uses pointer offsets to refer to the data.

 More recently, the Extensible Metadata Platform (XMP) standard was put forward by Adobe.
-XMP stores metadata as in the RDF/XML syntax.
+XMP stores metadata using the RDF/XML syntax.

 Goals